 According to Cramer banks are getting back to where they were before the Bush and Obama administrations forced the issuing of equity during the Great Recession.
 Cramer’s favorites include large banks like: JPMorgan Chase & Co.
-(NYSE:JPMC), Wells Fargo & Co.
-(NYSE:WFCC), Bank of America Corp.
-(NYSE:BACC) and Citigroup Inc. (NYSE:CC).
+(NYSE:JPMB), Wells Fargo & Co.
+(NYSE:WFCB), Bank of America Corp.
+(NYSE:BACB) and Citigroup Inc. (NYSE:CC).

 The Peer-To-Peer Option

 There’s another “bank-like” investment option that not many people think about – peer-to-peer lending.
 This includes platforms like Lending Club and Prosper.
 Investing through companies like these allows you to loan money to individuals as if you were a bank.
 Return is not bad at 6% or more.